betaflight/betaflight.com/docs/wiki/tuning/older/3-4-tuning-notes.md

 Note that 3.4 contains major changes to filtering and several new features that dramatically improve potential flight performance.
 Do not expect it to fly the same as earlier versions!

-If motor temps are OK, and handling generally alright, there are several changes that may further improve flight behaviour.
+If motor temps are OK, and handling generally alright, there are several changes that may further improve flight behavior.

 If motors are warmer than you'd like, check the section on filters below.
 Otherwise, the defaults are probably OK for your quad.